PELock/yii2-imgopt/README.md

 <?= \PELock\ImgOpt\ImgOpt::widget(["src" => "/images/product/extra.png", "alt" => "Extra product", "disable" => true ]) ?>
 ```

-## Recreate WebP file
+## Recreate WebP/AVIF files

-The widget code automatically detects if there's a WebP image in the directory with the original image.
-If it's not there - it will recreate it.
+The widget code automatically detects if there's a WebP/AVIF images in the directory with the original image.
+If it's not there - it will recreate them.
 It's only done once.

 If you wish to force the widget code to recreate it anyway, pass the special param to the widget code: